-Dennis Sweeney, Executive Vice President HBA of Rockford
+By Dennis Sweeney, Executive Vice President of HBA Rockford

 The affordability of housing for a new single-family home, a duplex, or a condominium has little wiggle room.
 The cost of the house begins with the cost of the land, reducing lot sizes and increasing housing density has a limit.
 I refer to the builder in Georgia who commented about affordable housing: “They cost just as much to construct as any other house; the only thing that makes them affordable is the subsidies to build them or live in them”.

 The current cost to build a new house with the amenities buyers expect in a new house in this market, according to local builders, is in the range of $270 per square foot plus the lot.
 So, the popular 1,800-square-foot ranch house is now at $486,000 plus a lot.
 There are not many first-time home buyers with the down payment and the income for a new $486,000 house.
 To complicate the supply issue, existing home owners are already living in comparable homes with lower (affordable) assessed market values (lower property taxes) at lower interest rates (3%–4%) and aren’t going to sell to move to a much more expensive house with higher taxes and a higher interest rate.